metal3-io/metal3-docs/design/bios-config.md

 ## Design Details

-The BIOS config is only possible when the host is in cleaning state and the input is to be given as a set of cleaning steps
+The BIOS config is only possible when the host is in cleaning state and the input is to be given as a set of cleaning steps.

 The code changes required would entail
 - Creating a go struct with the BIOS configs in the ```ironic.go (pkg/provisioner/ironic/ironic.go)```